 In a real life instance of this trope, Les Lye revealed in an interview that he was nervous about the implications of a sketch featuring German dungeonkeeper Nasti tormenting Kevin Kubusheskie, who is of Polish descent.

 A lot of the jokes on the episode "Adoption," where adopted children are treated as little more than pets (Dougie is adopted by the Preverts because it cost less than buying a dog) and slave labor (the infamous scene of Lance Prevert calling the adoption agency and calling them "Damn bureaucrats!" when they tell him that they can't take Adam back because adopting a kid is not the same as hiring a housekeeper for the day, though considering that Lance forced Adam to work and won't feed him, the adoption agency should have taken him back for neglect).
 While it is funny in a sick way, watching it now compared to as a kid, you can see why Nickelodeon in America didn't want to air it.
-Even the writers and show creator thought the episode was in bad taste, as none of the people working on the show were adopted or knew very little about adoption.
+Even the writers and show creator thought the episode was in bad taste.

 Ear Worm: The opening theme, a Dixieland rendition of the William Tell overture.